Abhi12122000/Retinal_Image_Segmentation_Project/README.md

 Soomro, T.A., Khan, T.M., Khan, M.A., Gao, J., Paul, M. and Zheng, L., 2018.
 Impact of ICA-based image enhancement technique on retinal blood vessels segmentation.
 IEEE Access, 6, pp.3524-3538.

-More details can be found in the file DIP_Report.docx
+More details can be found in the file DIP_Report.pdf